kinsta-content/node-js-photo-sharing-app/Chapters/11 - Chapter 11/README.md

 ---

-# 11.2 Let's deploy this application!
+# 11.2 Let's Deploy This Application!

 If you haven't already, head to https://kinsta.com and create an account.